tier4/AWSIM/docs/Components/Environment/PointCloudMapper/index.md

 ## Required Data

-To properly perform the mapping, make sure you have the following files downloaded/configured:
+To properly perform the mapping, make sure you have the following files downloaded and configured:

 - Lanelet2 format OSM data
 - 3D model map of the area